-Project(s) Amendment/Description Funding or Performance Impact Family Housing constructed single-family housing units.
-The Action Development and Plan did not include any amortization.
+Project(s) Amendment/Description Funding or Performance Family Housing constructed single-family housing units.
+The Action Impact Development and Plan did not include any amortization.
 Mortgages Preservation placed on the units will reduce at 6.667% per year beginning after year 5.
-Individual Housing Adjust application prioritization to include Rehabilitation, households with household members who are under Reconstruction and Elevation the age of 18, over the age of 62, or who have a No change and Elevation disability.
-The previous prioritization did not include No change.
-Home Purchase households with members who were under the age Assistance of 18.
-Assistance Remove requirement for owner of a rental unit to have had a lease with a renter at the time of the No change.
-Individual Housing disaster.
+Individual Housing Adjust application prioritization to include Rehabilitation, households with household members who are under Reconstruction the age of 18, over the age of 62, or who have a and Elevation disability.
+The previous prioritization did not include No change. households with members who were under the age Home Purchase of 18.
+Assistance Barrier and the second control with Remove requirement for owner of a rental unit to have had a lease with a renter at the time of the No change Individual Housing disaster.
+No change.
 Rehabilitation, Modify and expand the definition of housing that is Reconstruction not suitable for rehabilitation.
 Housing units that are and Elevation condemned, tagged for demolition, have been Individual Housing demolished, are deemed not safe for rehabilitation Rehabilitation, by a structural engineer, slab on grade requiring No change.
 Reconstruction elevation, or mobile home units exceeding \$25,000 in and Elevation necessary repairs are not suitable for rehabilitation and will be assessed for reconstruction or replacement.
 Change program from buyout to acquisition to allow greater flexibility in long-term use of acquired No change. parcels.
 Remove program requirements for buyouts Voluntary and temporary relocation assistance.
-Residential Update eligibility for Voluntary Residential Buyouts Acquisition to clarify that an applicant must have No oborgo owned and occupied, as their primary residence, a repetitive loss property at the time of disaster and No change. still own the damaged home.
+Residential Update eligibility for Voluntary Residential Buyouts Acquisition to clarify that an applicant must have No shanga owned and occupied, as their primary residence, a repetitive loss property at the time of disaster and No change. still own the damaged home.
 On October 23, 2023, the Florida Division of Reducing budget for Emergency Management announced the addition of Voluntary Residential \$95,551,136.58 to Lee County's allocation of HMGP Acquisition by funds.
 Lee County will be required to provide a new \$18,447,070.
-New total match of \$131,778,265.
-To meet the new match allocation for this project HMGP requirement, Lee County is reallocating \$18,447,070. will be \$56,552,930.
-The Infrastructure from the Voluntary Residential Acquisition project. estimated number of Match Funding The project name is also being adjusted to include households provided "Public Facility" to ensure clarity that match may be housing through provided for public facilities or infrastructure.
+New LIMACD total match of \$131,778,265.
+To meet the new match allocation for this project HMGP Infrastructure requirement, Lee County is reallocating \$18,447,070. will be \$56,552,930.
+The Match Funding from the Voluntary Residential Acquisition project. estimated number of iviateli Fullullig The project name is also being adjusted to include households provided "Public Facility" to ensure clarity that match may be housing through provided for public facilities or infrastructure.
 The Voluntary Residential maximum per project award amount is being Acquisition is being removed.
 Lee County will determine maximum reduced from 129 to 85.

 Project(s) Amendment/Description Funding or Performance Impact amounts on a case-by-case basis, as necessary to meet global match requirements.
 Increasing budget for HMGP Infrastructure Match to \$131,778,265.
-Planning Change threshold requirement for planning to ensure that the applicant has provided evidence that the planning effort will be undertaken within the entity's area of jurisdiction.
+Change threshold requirement for planning to ensure Planning that the applicant has provided evidence that the No change planning effort will be undertaken within the entity's No change. area of jurisdiction.
+Add clarification that additional eligibility criteria will No change.
+All projects be defined in program policies and procedures.
 No change.
-Add clarification that additional eligibility criteria will be defined in program policies and procedures.
-No change.
-All projects Change "municipality" to "Unit of General Local Government" throughout the Program Details section of the Action Plan to ensure inclusion of all eligible applicants.
-No change.
-Remove statutory citations, only regulatory citations are needed within the action plan.
+Change "municipality" to "Unit of General Local Government" throughout the Program Details section No shanga of the Action Plan to ensure inclusion of all eligible No change. applicants.
+Remove statutory citations, only regulatory citations No shanga are needed within the action plan.
 No change.